sanskrit/raw_etexts_english/blogs/manasataramgini/2008-01-25_the-guna-s-of-samkhya-as-physical-concepts.md

 +++
-title = "The guNa-s of sAMkhya as physicalxa0concepts"
+title = "The guNa-s of sAMkhya as physical concepts"

 +++
 See also: